 Xome and Clever Real Estate don’t seem very similar at first; one is an online auction platform, and one matches local agents with sellers.
 But on a fundamental level, both are offering a more efficient, less expensive real estate experience.
 So, how do they compare?

 For buyers, the answer is obvious.
 Xome inflates prices and actively bids against their buyers; they also charge them 6% on top of the sale price.
-On the other hand, a Clever buyer’s agent works for the buyer, never against them, and they’re paid by the seller— meaning that Clever doesn’t add to the buyer’s already significant financial burden.
-On the contrary, Clever offers a buyer’s rebate of $1,000 (in states where it’s legal), or 1% if you buy a home over $500,000.
+On the other hand, a Clever buyer’s agent works for the buyer, never against them, and they’re paid by the seller — meaning that Clever doesn’t add to the buyer’s already significant financial burden.
+On the contrary, Clever offers qualified buyers cash back (in states where it’s legal).

 Clever is the clear favorite for buyers.

 It’s a similar comparison for sellers.
 While Xome offers the possibility of a bidding war to sellers, the reality is that Xome’s small community of bidders makes that bidding war less likely than if the property was exposed to the larger buying public.
 A Clever agent, on the other hand, is a top-rated local agent with a proven track record.
 They’ll know exactly how to maximize your home’s appeal, what kind of buyer is likely to be interested in it, and even the best day to put it on the market.
 Clever doesn’t offer any auctions, but the truth is, they’re much more likely to set off a bidding war, simply because your home will be seen by far more people than it would on Xome’s platform.

 The best part?
 Clever does it for a low fee 1.5%.
 That’s a lot less than you’d pay for a conventional full service sale experience, for a level of exposure that would be very hard to get on a platform like Xome.

 Contact Clever today for a free, no obligation consultation!